Choosing hosting: top 5 recommendations

 Tip five.
 Don't skimp on security

-When choosing a hosting company, tariff plan and its technical characteristics, it is important to keep the issue of security in focus.
-Any Internet projects are exposed to hacker attacks and hacking - from ordinary pages to cryptocurrency exchanges and even the website of the US White House!
-Be careful and always pay attention to the offers of hosting providers to enhance the security of sites with specific protection tools, installing security certificates, and so on.
-In any case, do not forget to make backup copies of your site's files and data so that in case of a "fall" they can be easily restored.
+When choosing a hosting company, a plan, and its technical specifications, it's important to keep security at the forefront.
+Any internet project—from simple websites to cryptocurrency exchanges and even the White House website—is susceptible to hacker attacks and breaches!
+Be careful and always pay attention to offers. hosting providers On enhancing website security with specific protection tools, installing security certificates, and more.
+In any case, don't forget to back up your website's files and data so they can be easily restored in the event of a crash.

 So, the hosting is selected, the files are uploaded, the site is tested and working - good luck, "passing" traffic to you!